 You should look to avoid cheaply made rabbit water bowls.
 Remember you should look to get a ceramic bowl or steel bowl.

-You should also avoid bowls made of any toxic materials that could be harmful for animals.
-Ultimately you should avoid anything that isn’t purpose built for rabbits and is unsafe for use.
+You should also avoid bowls made of any toxic materials that could be harmful to animals.
+Ultimately you should avoid anything that isn’t purpose-built for rabbits and is unsafe for use.

 Helping Your Rabbit Use a Water Bowl

 If your rabbit is reluctant to drink from a bowl at first there are measures you can take to help it.
 We recommend showing your bunny its bowl with some water in, and dipping your finger in to show them its wet.
 If your rabbit doesn’t understand it’s water try touching its mouth with your wet finger and making a splashing noise inside the bowl.

 If you’re trying to transition from using a rabbit water bottle to using a bowl be sure not to remove the water bottle.
 It’s likely your rabbit has become accustomed to using its bottle.
 Removing the bottle before your rabbit is comfortable using the water bowl is irresponsible as your taking away the only water source your bunny knows.

 Final Thoughts on Rabbit Water Bowls